- Our Services

 First Step: Training and Application

-Thirty-two hours of training is required and can generally be completed in one month.
+Thirty-six hours of training, four hours of which are completed at home or online, is required and can generally be completed in one month.
 The training prepares families for the experience of providing care to children who have been removed from their birth family and need foster, foster/adopt or adoptive families.
 A completed application is required before one can foster-to-adopt in Utah.
 Utah Foster Care provides this application and can assist with its completion.
 A certificate is issued after the required training is completed.

 Second step: Assessment and Licensing